 But, as in all transformations, going step by step remains key: understanding the ‘what’ and ‘why’, building skills & expertise, visiting other companies to see & learn, defining the transformation approach and choosing the right framework are part of the first big step.
 And don’t forget an experienced coach who has learned from making mistakes and taking wrong decisions!

-*To register for the FREE webinar ‘Agile Frameworks; what works for you?’ please click here.
+*To watch the recording of the FREE webinar ‘Agile Frameworks; what works for you?’ please click here.